 I also started taking the advice of “run your own race” to heart.
 It’s hard sometimes to avoid falling into a comparison trap in law school when you’re taking all of the same classes as your peers during your first year, being graded on a steep curve, and interviewing for a lot of the same jobs as even close friends.

 Once I became more confident in myself and my own methods of approaching law school, I began to relax and enjoy it so much more.
-And during my second year, I also met Bryan, who made me want to focus harder and work even more efficiently so I could fully enjoy my study breaks with him. 😍
+And during my second year, I started dating Bryan, which pushed me to work as efficiently as possible so I could fully enjoy my study breaks with him. 😍

 When COVID hit during the spring of my second year, all of my classes shifted to meeting remotely over Zoom.
 I missed seeing classmates in person and all of the unplanned interactions that we used to have.
 Like a lot of people (I imagine), I also struggled to know how to create community and maintain/grow a lot of my friendships during this time.